-I have been in recruitment business for over 9 years and have seen different types of clients and candidates.
-To bring in to reality, one of the candidates working in India as Chef contacted me last week, seeking my help and guidance.
-He mentioned, he was offered a job in America in a Coffee Shop and has been asked to pay around 400 USD in the name of some document and after the document is done, He will receive Visa and Air-ticket for free.
+I’ve been in the recruitment business for over 9 years and have seen different types of clients and candidates.
+To bring in to reality, one of the candidates working in India as chef contacted me last week, seeking my help and guidance.
+He mentioned, he was offered a job in America in a Coffee Shop and has been asked to pay 400 USD in the name of some document and after the document is done, he will receive Visa and Air-ticket for free.
 He also sent me the company’s page on the social media.
-While, I was researching about the company, I was shocked to see what I found out.
+While I was researching about the company, I was shocked to see what I found out.

-The company had a fake profile with a few likes on Social Media page and they had even posted positions along with the names of people selected for different positions.
-Companies would never post such confidential details for Public.
-Selected candidates are supposed to be contacted directly over emails or phone calls.
-The address that was given was also fake, when I investigated deeper about the location.
+The company had a fake profile with a few likes on the Social Media page and they had even posted positions along with the names of people selected for different positions.
+Companies would never post such confidential details on Social media.
+Selected candidates are supposed to be contacted directly over email or phone call.
+The address that was given was also fake when I investigated deeper about the location.
 I was very surprised to see, it was actually a residential address.
 They had falsely created a name of a company which already exists in the other part of the country and is very famous.

 I’m glad that we rectified this fraud and saved the person from paying the amount and from all that suffering.
-The Social media page I had reported has been removed.
-I’m delighted those candidates are saved from the harassment they had to undergo with this recruitment.
+The Social media page I had reported, has been removed.

 Before you decide to pay any money over the internet/phone for recruitment, please keep these things in mind:-

-- Always browse about the company, their name, website and location.
+- Always browse the company, their name, website, and location.

 - Make sure the person who has contacted you, uses the official email address; a genuine and reputable company will always have their company website and company’s email id.

-- Most of such companies use email addresses like email@example.com .
-This is done to mislead professionals who see the company name in the email address and feel it is genuine company.
-Always check and make sure that the email provider is company’s name and not generic email addresses like gmail, ymail or yahoo.
+- Most of such companies use email addresses like firstname.lastname@example.org .
+This is done to mislead professionals who see the company name in the email address and find it is genuine.
+Always check and make sure that the email provider is using the company name and not generic email addresses like Gmail, ymail or yahoo.